nus-cs2103/website-base/admin/project-scope.md

 </span>
 <span id="team-expectations">

-**As a team**, you are expected to work together to,
+:busts_in_silhouette::busts_in_silhouette: **As a team**, you are expected to work together to,

-1. **Maintain product integrity**:
+1. **Preserve product integrity**: i.e.
    a.
 Enhancements added fit together to form a cohesive product.
    b.
-Documentation follow a consistent style and presents a cohesive picture to the reader.
+Documentation follows a consistent style and presents a cohesive picture to the reader.
    c.
 Final project demo presents a cohesive picture to the audience.
-1. **Preserve product quality**: i.e. prevent regressions in other parts of the product as the product evolves.
+1. **Maintain product quality**: i.e. prevent regressions in other parts of the product as the product evolves.
 Note that bugs local to a specific feature will be counted against the author of that feature.
-However, if a PR breaks the entire product, the whole team will have to share the penalty.
+However, if a new enhancement breaks the entire product, the whole team will have to share the penalty.
-1. **Manage the project smoothly**: ensure i.e. PR workflow, repo maintenance, integration, releases, etc. are done smoothly.
+1. **Manage the project smoothly**: i.e. ensure PR workflow, repo maintenance, integration, releases, etc. are done smoothly.

 </span>